 There’s little argument that potash plays a central role in increasing food production for the world’s growing population.
 This is especially true for nutrient-poor areas of the world where crops need an additional boost and added protection from stressful conditions.
 There’s no substitute for this potassium-bearing group of minerals.
 Potash is readily available, although unevenly distributed, and mined in significant quantity in only 12 countries around the world.

 The strength of potash is that it contains water-soluble potassium.
 Potassium is a highly effective regulator that, when absorbed from the soil, allows plants to more effectively take in the right amounts of water and other nutrients.
 Plants in potassium-rich environments have stronger roots and stems, use water more efficiently, are better able to withstand extreme temperatures, and have greater resistance to disease.
 The strength of potash is then also its weakness; as a highly water soluble granular product it is prone to pulling water out of its ambient environment and, as a result, it tends to cake.

 Although the potash caking issue is nothing new, the world’s largest potash fertilizer producers continue to seek effective methods to manage their product quality through the storage, loading, and shipping processes.

-Natural Properties that lead to unnatural business interuptions
+Natural properties that lead to unnatural business interruptions